xentixar/workflow-manager/README.md

 ### Enable Policy

 Enable or disable the workflow policy.
-Note that you need to install and configure the `spatie/laravel-permission` package to use this feature:
+When enabled, it uses Laravel's built-in authorization system:

 ```php
 'enable_policy' => true,